 Moira Villiard grew up on the Fond du Lac Reservation and is a visual artist, community organizer, and designer based in Duluth, Minnesota where she is also employed as the Arts & Cultural Program Coordinator at the American Indian Community Housing Organization (AICHO).
 On top of program administration, she works directly with victims of trafficking and domestic violence at the women’s shelter as an advocate and activities coordinator.

 “This issue is close to my heart as I get to know more and more women who pass through our shelter and back into the landscape of “everyday” life (at the grocery store, in passing on the street, etc.).
-Working on this project allows me another opportunity to help push the topics of trafficking, violence, and murdered and missing indigenous women closer to the forefront of community and mainstream dialogues, where, in open air, healing can ensue.” – Moira
+Working on this project allows me another opportunity to help push the topics of trafficking, violence, and murdered and missing indigenous women closer to the forefront of community and mainstream dialogues, where, in the open air, healing can ensue.” – Moira

 ABOUT THE GALLERY: